dportik/SuperCRUNCH/docs/Analysis_Overview.md

 `subspecies = [Linnaea borealis americana, Linnaea borealis borealis, Linnaea borealis longiflora]`

-Notice that even though there wasn't a binomial name provided for *Linnaea borealis*, it was automatically created based on the subspecies present.
-The genus+species of any subspecies label will always be included in the species list.
+Notice that even though there wasn't a binomial name provided for *Linnaea borealis*, it was automatically generated based on the subspecies labels.
 This is true regardless of whether the `--no_subspecies` flag is included or not.

-How does the `--no_subspecies` flag impact searches?
+**How does the `--no_subspecies` flag impact searches?**

 I will use the above taxon list and the following example records to illustrate:

 ```
 >FJ745393.1 Leycesteria crocothyrsos voucher N. Pyck 1992-1691 maturase K (matK) gene, partial cds; chloroplast
 >KC474956.1 Linnaea borealis americana voucher Bennett_06-432_CAN maturase K (matK) gene, partial cds; chloroplast
 ```

-Each record is always parsed to construct a species (binomial) and subspecies (trinomial) name.
+Each sequence record is always parsed to construct a species (binomial) and subspecies (trinomial) name.
 This would produce the following results:

 ```
 Leycesteria crocothyrsos #species